 Sample Environment and Detector Support (SEDS)

-The SEDS group is part of the Beamline Office and will take part in end-station developments, procurements, and maintain a pool of spare instruments.
+The SEDS team is part of the Beamline Office.
+We take part in end-station developments, procurements of endstation instrumentation, and maintain a pool of spare instruments.
 SEDS is available to all MAX IV beamlines as a resource in their development of experimental facilities.
 Furthermore, SEDS will promote collaborations with other institutes.
 External groups are encouraged to contact SEDS for collaborations on technique development within sample environments, sample manipulations, and detectors.

 Beamlines and MAX IV employees can book and borrow equipment from the SEDS pool.
 The instruments within the pool are mainly relevant to beamline end stations, but also some frequently used supplies will be stocked.

 - Mathieu Leme, SEDS lab and Beamline workshop, email: mathieu.leme(at)maxiv.lu.se